 The beautiful waves of the Indian ocean crushing through the shores, the unique temples, the vibrant colors of the rice fields, and the luxurious private villas are just some of the things that makes Bali stand out as the honeymoon capital of Asia.
 Attracting not only newlyweds, but also people of all ages from all over the world, Bali’s tourism is growing day by day.
 It’s a destination worth traveling halfway across the globe for, and with such a rich history and a unique culture, Bali will easily blow you away.

 But compared to other southeast Asian tourist hubs, Bali is not a cheap island.
-When you think of a Balinese honeymoon, you think of private infinity pools overlooking the ocean or the jungle, yoga retreats, and amazing spa massages.
+When you think of a Balinese honeymoon, you think of private infinity pools overlooking the ocean or the jungle, yoga retreats, floating breakfasts, and amazing spa massages.
 And no doubt will they leave your wallet dry and your bank account struggling when you return.
 But here’s the good news: a honeymoon on a budget is possible.
 You just need to do a wee bit of research and know a few things beforehand to successfully celebrate a blissful beginning to your marriage.
 Some simple tricks and hacks will give you just the Balinese honeymoon experience you know you want and deserve.
 So read on for a few good tips to help you plan a luxurious honeymoon…on a budget.

 1.)
 Decide precisely how you would like to spend your honeymoon.
 Would you rather be spending your time privately sipping cocktails by your villa or spend most of your days exploring?
 Do you picture enjoying each other’s company in the ocean more or being in a secluded rice field?
 Once you figure out how you’d like to be celebrating, it’ll be easier to decide what kind of accommodations would fit your needs and what kind of activities you should go after.
 This is also a necessary step to finalize which area you’ll be staying at.
 Here’s a simple rule of thumb about the main locations in Bali: